Senior Project Manager – Planning, Equity and Engagement

-We are excited to be growing our Denver planning team and are seeking an experienced (mid-senior-level) planning and/or public policy Project Manager to join our team of planners, urban designers, landscape architects, and civil engineers in our Denver office.
+We are excited to be growing our Denver planning team and are seeking an experienced planning and/or public policy Senior Project Manager to join our team of planners, urban designers, landscape architects, and civil engineers in our Denver office.
 MIG supports a hybrid work-from-home/remote and in-office schedule and encourages in-person work for learning and team-building opportunities.
 Proof of up-to-date COVID-19 vaccination is required for in-person work.

 - Collaborative Teammate: You will work as part of a cross-office, cross-discipline team that creates designs and plans for neighborhoods, districts and communities of all sizes around Colorado and across the United States.

-- Project Management: As a project manager, you be leading teams as well as creating bold, innovative, and equitable urban design solutions.
-You will also help build and maintain strong and responsive client relationships by developing leads, preparing proposals, and attending and leading interviews.
+- Project Management: As a project manager, you will be leading teams as well as working hands-on creating bold, innovative, and equitable planning solutions.
+You will also help build and maintain strong and responsive client relationships by networking, preparing proposals, and participating in interviews.

-- Project Work: You will work with MIG Principals to provide overarching project direction to MIG staff and oversight of work products; lead internal and external subconsultant and client teams; and develop and manage projects including scopes of work, budgets, and schedules.
-In addition, Project Managers at MIG produce planning documents and other deliverables; maintain client relationships; identify the correct course of action to the client; represent clients at public hearings and meetings; and set the standards for excellence, responsiveness, and accountability.
+- Project Work: You will work with MIG Principals to provide overarching project direction to MIG staff and oversight of work products; manage internal and external subconsultant and client teams; and develop and oversee scopes of work, budgets, and schedules.
+In addition, Project Managers at MIG produce high-quality planning documents and other deliverables; maintain client relationships; identify the correct course of action to the client; represent clients at public hearings and meetings; and set the standards for excellence, responsiveness, and accountability.

 To accomplish the responsibilities, you will be able to manage competing priorities, think critically and creatively, work as part of a collaborative team in an open environment, and maintain a sense of humor and camaraderie.
 In addition, you have some combination of the following qualifications: